 What user stories/requirements are we looking to deliver against?

-The discovery phase is a period when everyone who involve in the project, from developers to managers and more, can get on the same page by means of researching and collecting valuable data about the product.
+The discovery phase is a period when everyone involved in the project, from developers to managers and more, can get on the same page by means of researching and collecting valuable information about the product.
 The discovery phase at the stage of project management helps to provide answers to the following questions: What are the business goals that need to be achieved?
-What are the main target audience?
-How is success defined in this particular case and how to achieve it?
+What are the aspirational targets?
+How is success defined and how can any potential barriers be overcome?

 We hope that the article will be helpful to you.
 In case you still have any questions or suggestions feel free to contact us and we gladly assist you in any inquiries.